apache/flink/docs/ops/config.md

 When starting a Flink application, users can supply the default number of slots to use for that job.
 The command line value therefore is called `-p` (for parallelism).
 In addition, it is possible to [set the number of slots in the programming APIs]({{site.baseurl}}/dev/parallel.html) for the whole application and for individual operators.

 <img src="{{ site.baseurl }}/fig/slots_parallelism.svg" class="img-responsive" />

+### Configuration Runtime Environment Variables
+You have to set config with prefix `containerized.master.env.` and `containerized.taskmanager.env.` in order to set redefined environment variable in ApplicationMaster and TaskManager.

+- `containerized.master.env.`: Prefix for passing custom environment variables to Flink's master process.
+   For example for passing LD_LIBRARY_PATH as an env variable to the AppMaster, set containerized.master.env.LD_LIBRARY_PATH: "/usr/lib/native"
+    in the flink-conf.yaml.
+- `containerized.taskmanager.env.`: Similar to the above, this configuration prefix allows setting custom environment variables for the workers (TaskManagers).

 {% top %}